flyteorg/flyte/rsts/deployment/plugin_setup/aws_array.rst

 1. Follow `this guide <https://docs.flyte.org/projects/cookbook/en/latest/auto/core/control_flow/map_task.html#sphx-glr-auto-core-control-flow-map-task-py>`_ to
    write a workflow with a Map Task.

-2. Serialize and Register the workflow/task to a flyte backend.
+2. Serialize and Register the workflow/task to a Flyte backend.

 3. Launch an execution